Flybe, Ryanair seal deal on new Irish airline

-LONDON/DUBLIN British airline Flybe has agreed to create a new carrier as part of a deal with Ryanair to satisfy regulatory concerns over the Irish carrier's last-ditch bid to take over peer Aer Lingus.
+LONDON/DUBLIN British airline Flybe (FLYB.L) has agreed to create a new carrier as part of a deal with Ryanair (RYA.I) to satisfy regulatory concerns over the Irish carrier's last-ditch bid to take over peer Aer Lingus AERL.I.

 Ryanair, Europe's leading low-cost carrier, is making its third attempt to take over smaller Irish rival Aer Lingus and has been told by the European Commission it has one last chance to submit measures to prove the merger will not curb competition.